Pager07/Tensorflow-Data-and-Deployment/README.md

 3. Learn to use a toxicity model to determine if a phrase is toxic in a number of categories
 4. Use Mobilenet to detect objects in images

+### Week 4: Learning Objectives
+1. Learn how to do transfer-learning
+    - Freezing layers
+    - Passing emmbedding to new set of last dense layers
+2. Learn how capture image data from webcam
+    - Storing the captured data
+    - Training the model with captured data
+3. Learn how to capture image data for inference
+4. Learn to create UI for
+    - collecting data
+    - making inference